-Number Assumption 1 The SCMS will be available when needed by the Pilot 2 CV application source will be available from the Open Source Application Development Portal (OSADP) 3 There will be at least two CV device manufacturers that are certified to be interoperable.
-4 RSUs can communicate using DSRC based on SAE J2945/1 V5- On- Board System Requirements for V2V Safety Communications, Wi-Fi and Wi-Fi direct Wi-FI and Wi-Fi direct are used to communicate between the PID and RSU 5 Should CAMP provide vehicles, these vehicles will have a data storage device from which the Pilot can obtain BSMs, alert messages, and other data that CAMP vehicles can provide.
+Number Assumption 1 The SCMS will be available when needed by the Pilot 2 CV application source will be available from the ITS CodeHub 3 There will be at least two CV device manufacturers that are certified to be interoperable.
+4 RSUs can communicate using DSRC based on SAE J2945/1 V5- On-Board System Requirements for V2V Safety Communications.
+5 Should CAMP provide vehicles, these vehicles will have a data storage device from which the Pilot can obtain BSMs, alert messages, and other data that CAMP vehicles can provide.
+REMOVED: This assumption was deleted as CAMP declined to participate.
 6 Signal controllers provide an interface to RSUs from which SpaT is retrieved.
 7 There is a communications network from the RSU to the Master Server in the TMC.
 8 Flushing the queue at intersections near a bus stop will allow a bus to enter/exit the bus stop.
+REMOVED: (Note: this assumption was removed as the Bus Route runs along Marion which is a transit way only.)
 9 The CV manufacturers' devices can download and execute custom applications.
-10 Signal controllers output SpaT in a format that the RSU can directly translate to the SAE J2735 SpaT format
+10 Signal controllers output SPaT in a format that the RSU can directly translate to the SAE J2735 SPaT format